fabric-testbed/MeasurementFramework/issues.md

 	- Changed from state 'latest' to 'present'
 	- Removed 'update cache' <= Seems to cause issues with apt
 		- changed: false, "msg": "Failed to lock apt for exclusive operation"
+	- Moved alot of install from the base into the elk/tasks

 # Tested on and Issues:
 	- Ubuntu 20.04 (UBUNTU20-64-STD) =>